-Fresh ingredients combine to create this colorful summer salsa that is as bright and pretty as a sunny day!
+Fresh ingredients combine to create this colorful, summery Mango Corn Salsa with Black Beans that is as bright and pretty as a sunny day!

 As we head into the last long weekend of summer, I thought it was time to share this sunny salsa with you all.
 It’s pretty much the perfect appetizer to bid summer a fond farewell whatever your plans may be.
 If you’re hosting or attending a gathering, it’ll go over in a big way.
 If you’re just hanging out and taking a few days to relax and unwind, it would be an excellent idea to mix up a batch to keep in the fridge for snacking all weekend long.

 When planning which appetizers to make for a gathering, my mind tends to go immediately to those the gooey, cheesy recipes – my mind likes to go there.
 Recipes like Cheesy Artichoke Dip (yum) or Warm Cheesy Bean Dip (help me) are always a delicious choice.
 But, as I was cruising through the produce department on a recent trip to my second home, the grocery store, it struck me that I should take advantage of the gorgeous summer produce that we come to take for granted… until it’s gone.

 The decision was sound.
 This salsa has officially joined my list of favorite appetizers.
 The fact that it is incredibly good for you is a wonderful bonus, but the reason it’s made the list is because it is so gosh darn tasty.
 And, it’s more than just an appetizer, I could literally eat it with a spoon.
 Try serving it with grilled chicken or fish for a healthy, delicious dinner.